biswajitm1972/aws-repo/aws-cloudformation-iam-passw-policy/ReadMe.md

-This Cloudformation Template will set an IAM password policy in an AWS account.
+This Cloudformation Template will deploy a Lambda function that sets an IAM password policy in an AWS account.
 Options include:

   - Require uppercase, lowercase, numbers, symbols in passwords.
   - Allow users to change their passwords.
   - Enable password expiration.
   - Prevent password reuse and requiring administrator reset for expired passwords.

 This Template can be used to implement the password policy at the account level.